More than a billion people in the world still don’t have electricity, let alone affordable, renewable energy.

 - Increased investment in off-grid energy and new technologies

-- Greater priority to be given to decentralised and off-grid renewable energy technologies.
+- Greater priority is given to decentralised and off-grid renewable energy technologies